guy-murphy/inversion-dev/Inversion.Spring/api.md

-## `T:Inversion.Spring.BehaviourObjectDefinationParser`
+## `T:Inversion.Spring.BehaviourObjectDefinitionParser`
-Implements a parser that is able to parse behaviour definations in a Spring XML object config.
+Implements a parser that is able to parse behaviour definitions in a Spring XML object config.

 ### `.GetObjectTypeName(System.Xml.XmlElement)`